patoyrey/git-skill-check/README.md

 # git-skill-check
 repository for git skill check

+## Summary
+In this chapter we will check your skill to commit & push.

 ## Follow to the instructions written below
-In this chapter we will see your skill for commiting and pushing

-Answer to the questions below and push your answer
+Answer to the questions and push your answer

 ① What is your favorite food?